Open-Sn/opensn/doc/install_linux_easy.md

 1. A recent version of clang++/g++ that supports C++17
 2. gfotran (required by the BLAS component of PETSc)
 3. flex and bison (required by the PTSCOTCH component of PETSc)
-4. Python 3 v3.9+ (required by PETSc and OpenSn)
+4. Python 3 v3.9+ and pip (required by PETSc and OpenSn)
 5. ncurses v5 (required by Lua)
 6. Git version control system
 7. CMake v3.12+
 8. MPI (OpenMPI, MPICH, and MVAPICH have been tested)
-9. Python 3 pip  (required for generating the OpenSn documentation)
-10. Doxygen and Sphinx (required for generating the OpenSn documentation)
+9. Doxygen and Sphinx (required for generating the OpenSn documentation)
-11. curl (required to download and install the OpenSn third-party dependencies)
+10. curl (required to download and install the OpenSn third-party dependencies)

 Most of these packages can be installed using the package manager available with your Linux distribution (e.g., `apt`, `yum`, etc.).
 For example, on Ubuntu, you can use the following